Cybersecurity expert training staff on cybersecurity and encryption

 Inbound email encryption gateways can:

-• decrypt incoming encrypted emails so that the intended recipients can read them and download any attachments.
+• Decrypt incoming encrypted emails so that the intended recipients can read them and download any attachments.

 In many cases, organisations will configure their inbound email encryption gateway to only allow emails from certain senders using a whitelist.